Anomaly Scan (20-Week Scan)

 The anomaly scan, also called the 20-week scan or mid-pregnancy scan, is one of the most detailed scans of pregnancy.
-It is the appointment where Dr Duncan checks your baby’s development at the point in pregnancy where each organ system can be examined clearly.
+It’s the appointment where Dr Duncan checks your baby’s development at the point in pregnancy where each organ system can be examined clearly.

 When the anomaly scan happens